rzheng95/ExplorientBookingSystem/README.md

 # ExplorientBookingSystem

+A single-page web application with the usage of Angular and Firebase.
+This application provides user authentication, booking management, itinerary creation, and database keeping.

 This web application is designed and built for the Explorient Travel Services, Inc.

-This program is written in Angular and is using (BaaS) Firebase as backend which includes storage, hosting, and authentication.

-This web application is still under development.
-It is not yet a completed application.
+This project is still under development.
+It is not yet a completed project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.16.